gagolews/datawranglingpy/CODE_OF_CONDUCT.md

 Code of Conduct
 ===============

-This is a project conveyed in the author's free time.
+This is a project conveyed in its author's free time.
 It will most likely pass unnoticed, but if you happen to find it useful, informative, amusing, or stimulating, I am happy for you.